 | 1.
 Clean expiration | The 10% Section 122 surcharge stops applying after July 24, while existing MFN / Section 301 / Section 232 / AD-CVD duties remain. | Consider whether delaying entry or withdrawal from warehouse lowers duty on high-value shipments. |

 | 2.
-Replacement tariffs arrive | New or continued Section 301 / Section 232 actions absorb the gap, especially for China-origin or strategic-sector goods. | Model both before-and-after rates by HTS and origin; do not assume July 24 means lower landed cost. |
+Replacement tariffs arrive | New or continued Section 301 / Section 232 actions absorb the gap — including USTR's proposed forced-labor Section 301 duties (10%–12.5% on 60 economies, no sunset), which reach far beyond China. | Model both before-and-after rates by HTS and origin; do not assume July 24 means lower landed cost. |

 | 3.
 Litigation/refund path develops | Court, agency, or protest activity creates a refund or preservation path for paid Section 122 duties. | Preserve entry-level Section 122 duty data, liquidation status, protest deadlines, and drawback/export records. |